idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 ![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/outlier%20treatment.png)

-This preserved valuable data while reducing the impact of extreme observations.
+This method helps to mitigate the impact of extreme values on model performance without discarding valuable data, particularly relevant for features with skewed distributions.

 ---